 Should a treatment be indicated, your Therapist will explain to you exactly what is required and how this will achieve your long term outcome.

-Treatment may involve a combination of any of the following; joint mobilisation, manual therapy, spinal adjustment, remedial massage, dry needling, taping, bracing, orthotics, stretching and strengthening exercises.
+Treatment may involve a combination of any of the following; education, joint mobilisation, manual therapy, remedial massage, dry needling, taping, bracing, orthotics, stretching and strengthening exercises.

 We recognise no two people are alike, so we aim to tailor a return to function program that is designed to fit into your lifestyle yet achieve a long term result.

 Our management plans are all goal focused, whether it be to run a marathon or simply have a better night’s sleep.
-Possibly involve a combination of an exercise rehab or Clinical Pilates class; regular follow up appointments or a home exercise program.
+In consultation with yourself, we may involve a combination of an exercise rehab or Clinical Pilates class; regular follow up appointments or a home exercise program.